Investment Banker

 I've worked for a prominent advertising / marketing firm for about two years and want to transition to i banking, despite a liberal arts degree.
 I currently work in inbound / outbound marketing w/ a focus on tech startups.
 What are some next steps?

-Asked by EPDNY about 11 years ago
+Asked by EPDNY over 11 years ago

 It's funny – one can major in underwater basket-weaving in college and get an investment banking job after graduation, but if someone's a few years removed from college and has no finance background, it's significantly tougher.
 The advice I typically give to those with no finance background looking to make a career-switch into finance is to consider business school.
 It can be an expensive proposition, but it does legitimately qualify you for an entirely new line of work (in this case, banking/finance).
 Furthermore, you can intern during your time in school and get a better sense of whether the transition is for you.